Top Online Master’s Programs in Teaching (MAT)

 • Reading Education

-Designed for K-12 educators wanting to work in reading/language arts, this specialization familiarizes you with state-level competency requirements and reviews contemporary theories and methodologies for teaching reading skills.
+Designed for K-12 educators wanting to work in reading/language arts, reading literacy programs familiarize you with state-level competency requirements and reviews contemporary theories and methodologies for teaching reading skills.
 Typical classes include theoretical models of reading, children’s literature, and early childhood reading.

 • Special Education